nadiannis/tokoplay-api/README.md

 ## API Structure

-I use N-layer architecture for the API, where there is controller, service, & model.
+I use N-layer architecture for the API, which includes a controller, service, & model.
+N-layer architecture is a pattern used to organize & separate concerns in software development, making the code more modular & maintainable.

 - **Model Layer**: This layer contains the data model.
 Models represent the data structures & interactions with the database.
 - **Service Layer**: This layer contains core business logic of the API.